hpc-cloud-toolkit/ostack-hpc/dib/hpc/elements/hpc-env-base/README.rst

     path DIB_HPC_SSH_PUB_KEY for compute node, it copies autorized_keys from DIB_HPC_SSH_PUB_KEY, and copy to /root/.ssh/

+DIB_HPC_FILE_PATH
+  :Required: yes
+  :Default: none
+  :Description: This path maintains hpc environment specific files cloud.cfg and
+    hpc-env-in-cloud.sh.
+It copies these files to images.
+Without these files hpc workload might not work as expected.

 .. note::
     This element only tested on CentOS7